Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 You’re Afraid Of Being Alone

-You will go through periods of loneliness and periods of connection in your life.
+It’s normal to go through periods of loneliness and periods of connection in your life.
 You can feel the loneliest in a relationship with someone who doesn’t see you.
 Your fear of loneliness can cause you to jump into a relationship before you’ve evaluated the other person’s capacity to be a good partner for you.

 -

-Instead of seeking someone to love and accept you, focus on loving and accepting yourself.
 Take time to discover what brings you joy and happiness and spend time doing those activities.
 Become clear on what you would like to receive from a life partner, and also on what you can give to them.
 Make a list of your best qualities and characteristics (ask close family and friends so you can discover how they see you).
-Ultimately, it is the love you have for yourself that is reflected back to you through the eyes of your beloved.
-Once you realize this, you know that love can never be taken from you.

 -